MarcoMuellner/ghcontext/docs/RELEASING.md

-# Release Process for GitCP
+# Release Process for ghcontext

-This document outlines the process for creating new releases of GitCP and publishing them to npm.
+This document outlines the process for creating new releases of ghcontext and publishing them to npm.

 ## Prerequisites